 Sportsperson of Jain (Deemed-to-be University) as well as the recipient of the best sportsperson award from the Indian Government.
 Which is sweeter?
 How was the experience in New Delhi?

-I would not like compare both, because both were heart touching, in fact both were unexpected too.
+I would not like to compare both because both were heart touching, in fact, both were unexpected too.
 It was a wonderful feeling to be recognized as the Best Sportsman of India, and Jain (Deemed-to-be University) is known for sports.
 In my batch itself, there are so many sports stars, so it was a sweet surprise.

 One of your stated goals is to participate in the Rio Paralympics.
 How is it shaping out?

 My ultimate goal is to represent India in the Paralympics.
 I still have not clocked the qualifying mark and I am milliseconds away from achieving it.
 I hope to achieve it very soon

 The Polish Open was your latest event – how was the experience?